 If you choose to use the import VAT on parcels service you will need to:

 - register for the service online

 - choose an accounting period from those available

 - pay HMRC the import VAT for the accounting period

-- keep records of goods worth £135 or less you sell to the UK in each accounting period
+- keep records of the number of parcels worth £135 or less you sell to the UK for each accounting period